timm/tested/README.md

 as "buggy" or "not buggy".
 This work required 175 personhours, include cross-checking, to read via standard manual methods (and 175 hours ≈ nine weeks of work).
-Worse yet, labels can be wrong and/or contained biased opinions which leads to faults in the reasoning.
+Worse yet, labels can be wrong and/or contained biased opinions which leads to faults in the reasoning[^joy21].

 [^tu22]: H. Tu, Z. Yu and T. Menzies,
   ["Better Data Labelling With EMBLEM (and how that Impacts Defect Prediction),"](https://arxiv.org/pdf/1905.01719.pdf)